 Use the BusinessHR template probationary letters to help you to manage your probationary periods effectively.

-- Shortly before the end of the probationary period, write to the employee
+- Shortly before the end of the probationary period, write to the

-should mention this in your invitation letter.
+dismissal, you should mention this in your invitation letter.

 Prepare for the meeting as you would for an annual performance review.
 At the meeting, fully discuss the performance to date and comment on what has been done well and what perhaps needs further training or improvement.
 Depending on your assessment of the employee's performance, decide whether confirmation, extension of the probationary period, or dismissal (with notice or pay in lieu) is appropriate.
 Inform the employee and then use one of the following letters to confirm your decision.